ProjectLibertyLabs/gateway/docs/src/README.md

 # Making Decentrialized Social Easy

-Get started using Decentralized Social as easy as deploying a web2 API.
+Get started building on Decentralized Social as easy as deploying a Web2 API.

 ## Build What You Want